-The HPC visited the programme at the education provider as it was a new programme which was seeking HPC approval for the first time.
-This visit assessed the programme against the standards of education and training (SETs) and considered whether those who complete the programme meet the standards of proficiency (SOPs) for their part of the Register.
+The HPC visited the programme at the education provider to consider major changes proposed to the programme.
+The major change affected the following standards - programme admissions, programme management and resources, curriculum, practice placements and assessment.
+The programme was already approved by the HPC and this visit assessed whether the programme continued to meet the standards of education and training (SETs) and continued to ensure that those who complete the programme meet the standards of proficiency (SOPs) for their part of the Register.

 This visit was part of a joint event.
-The education provider validated the programme and the professional body considered their accreditation of the programme.
-The visit also considered a Dip HE Operating Department Practice (Full time).
+The education provider reviewed the programme and the professional body considered their accreditation of the programme.
+The visit also considered a BSc (Hons) Operating Department Practice (Full time).
 The education provider, the professional body and the HPC formed a joint panel, with an independent chair and secretary, supplied by the education provider.
 Whilst the joint panel participated in collaborative scrutiny of all the programmes and dialogue throughout the visit; this report covers the HPC's recommendations on this programme only.
 A separate report exists for the other programme.
 As an independent regulatory body, the HPC's recommended outcome is independent and impartial and based solely on the HPC's standards.
-Separate reports, produced by the education provider and the professional, outline their decisions on the programmes' status.
+A separate report produced by the education provider and the professional body, outline their decisions on the programmes' status.